 Reports and Statistics

-July 25, 2012 – A new study has identified a disturbing trend of heart attacks among patients who undergo hip or knee replacement procedures, particularly in the days and weeks immediately following surgery [1].
-The heart attack risk was found to be approximately 31 times higher during the first two weeks after the operation, raising questions about what – if anything – doctors may be able to do to reduce the danger of hip and knee implant surgeries.
+July 25, 2012 – A new study has identified a disturbing trend of heart attacks among patients who undergo hip or knee replacement procedures, particularly in the days and weeks immediately following surgery [3].
+The heart attack risk was found to be approximately 31 times higher during the first two weeks after the operation, raising questions about what, if anything, doctors may be able to do to reduce the danger of hip and knee implant surgeries.

-Zimmer NexGen Knee Injuries & Side Effects
+Zimmer NexGen Knee Replacement Injuries & Side Effects

 The following side effects have been associated with Zimmer NexGen knee systems: